-Outbound baggage 60 percent of passengers check bags

-1,800 SF per make-up bag belt
+• Outbound baggage 60 percent of passengers check bags 1,800 SF per make-up bag belt

-TSA Baggage Screening 178 Bags per hour processing rate
+- TSA Baggage Screening 178 Bags per hour processing rate

-Inbound baggage 225-foot input length
+- Inbound baggage 225-foot input length

 25-foot input area width

-Baggage claim 60 percent of passengers will claim bags
+- Baggage claim

-5,640 SF per baggage claim device Lobby circulation of 1,500 SF per device 1,200 SF for baggage offices per device
+60 percent of passengers will claim bags 5,640 SF per baggage claim device Lobby circulation of 1,500 SF per device 1,200 SF for baggage offices per device

 Table 4-38 provides a summary of the baggage handling facility requirements.
-Based on the assumptions above and the current and forecast traffic demand, both the inbound and outbound baggage handling facilities are insufficient to handle the future PAL 1 to PAL 4 demand.
+Based on the assumptions above and the current and forecast traffic demand, both the inbound and outbound baggage handling facilities are sufficient to handle the future PAL 1 to PAL 4 demand.
+There is a negligible deficiency in PAL 4 for outbound baggage area which is not anticipated to have an impact on facility needs.